diwalkerdev/Aim/README.md

 The problem comes when your dependency hierarchy becomes more complex.
 If library C also depends on A, and an application D depends on B and C, you'll end up with multiple copies of library A which can become difficult to manage.

-You may need to use this approach, as it is useful to be able to build a library in isolation, however you should do so in such a way where pulling the source for the dependencies is optional.
+You may need to use this approach, as it can be useful to build a library in isolation, however you should do so in such a way where pulling the source for the dependencies is optional.

 The approach the author uses is to use a non-project-specific directory that includes all your projects directly below it